 What are "half goodness" and "full goodness"?
-We read in I Ching: "People who do not accumulate virtuous deeds will not achieve honor while people who do not accumulate bad deeds will not bring about self-destruction."
-And from Book of History we learn that "the last emperor of the Shang Dynasty, committed horrible crimes."
+We read in the I Ching: "People who do not accumulate virtuous deeds will not achieve honor while people who do not accumulate bad deeds will not bring about self-destruction."
+And from the Book of History we learn that "Zhou, who was the last emperor of the Shang dynasty, committed horrible crimes."
 The dynasty ended with his death.
 It is like collecting objects in a container.
-With diligence, it will soon be full but if we are lazy, then it will be only half full.
+With diligence, it will soon be full but if we slack off and stop collecting, then it will be only half full.
 This is an example of full and half goodness.

 Once a woman visited a Buddhist temple and wished to make a donation.
-Being extremely poor, she only had two cents but she freely gave these to a monk.
+Being extremely poor, she only had two cents but she unreservedly gave these to a monk.
 To her surprise, the abbot himself came to help her regret for past offenses and to dedicate her merits.

 Later, she was chosen to enter the imperial palace, and obtained wealth and prestige.
 Clad in her riches, she returned to the temple to make a donation, this time bringing a small fortune.
 To her dismay, the abbot sent another monk to help dedicate her merits.
 She did not understand and questioned the abbot: "In the past, I only donated two cents, yet you personally helped me regret my past offenses.
 Today, I have brought much money but you will not help me perform my merit dedication.
 Why?"

 The abbot replied: "Although you gave only a little in the past, it came from a true and sincere heart.
 It was necessary for me to repay your sincerity by personally performing your dedications.
 Today, your donation is much greater, but the heart of giving is not as sincere.
-Therefore, it is enough that my student perform your dedications for you."
+Therefore, it is enough that my student performs your dedications for you."
 This is an example of how thousands of silver coins are only considered "half goodness" and two cents are "whole goodness."

-Another example is of Zhongli Ouan, an immortal, who was teaching his student the art of transforming iron into gold.
+Another example is of Quan Zhongli, an immortal of the Han dynasty, who was teaching his student, Lu Dongbin, the art of transforming iron into gold.
 They would use it to help the poor.
-The student, Dongbin, asked his teacher if the gold would ever change back to iron.
-Zhongli said, "after five hundred years, it will return to its original form."
-Dongbin replied, "then I do not want to learn this art for it will harm those who possess the gold in five hundred years.
+Dongbin asked his teacher if the gold would ever change back to iron.
+Zhongli said, "After five hundred years, it will return to its original form."
+Dongbin replied, "Then I do not want to learn this art for it will harm those who possess the gold in five hundred years."

 Zhongli said: "To become an immortal, one must complete three thousand virtuous deeds.
 What you have just said came from a truly kind heart.
 Your three thousand deeds are fulfilled."
-This is account is another example of whole goodness and half goodness.
+This account is another example of whole goodness and half goodness.